December 2016, Kurukshetra University, Haryana

-One of the most critical aspect of management is the self management with respect to one’s schedule, plan and more importantly control of one’s mind.
-How does Bhagavad Gita offer solutions to such aspects of the modern day management.
+One of the most critical aspects of management is the self-management with respect to one’s schedule, plan and more importantly control of one’s mind.
+How does Bhagavad Gita offer solutions to such aspects of modern-day management?

 Dharma Consciousness for World Peace and Harmony – (by Rishika Rajkumar, 16)

 The need for peace and harmony appears to be more of a necessity now than ever before as these problems can only be solved if the world stands together as one and the countries work in cooperation with each other for the benefit of all.